Heathland decline in the South Downs to be reversed

 "When people talk about the landscape of the South Downs National Park, often they think of the chalk grasslands in the east.

-"But as anyone from Sussex or Hampshire knows we're incredibly rich in heathland."'Diversity and richness'
+"But as anyone from Sussex or Hampshire knows we're incredibly rich in heathland."

 Many rare and threatened species are found on the heathland, including nightjars, sand lizards, adders and sundew, which is a type of carnivorous plant.

 Mr Shaw said the heathland on the South Downs, which officially became a national park in April 2011, had been in decline for some time.

 "In some places it has been damaged and often fragmented so you don't get the connection for the heathlands, which is important," he said.